 In late 2005, prior to Trijang Rinpoche’s announcement, the Dalai Lama announced his own choice of the tulku after only a 3-month search.
-It was not Tara.5 For more information on the child he chose, visit Sera Jey Drati Domo Ladang.
+It was not Tara.4 For more information on the child he chose, visit Sera Jey Drati Domo Ladang.

 Yes, there are two separate boys recognized as Domo Geshe’s tulku.
 The reasons boil down to the Dorje Shugden controvery, and the resulting schism in the Gelug tradition between the Dalai Lama – who banned the practice of Dorje Shugden – and the lamas and monasteries who refused his order.

 In our opinion, if there is such a thing as reincarnation, and if there is a “genuine” Domo Geshe tulku, it is likely to be Domo Chuktrul Rinpoche.
 Trijang Rinpoche’s lineage has historically recognized Domo Geshe tulkus.
 Further, it seems likely the Dalai Lama’s choice was made simply to ensure that his side had its own Domo Geshe Rinpoche, who would not be associated with Dorje Shugden.

-Tara and her supporters occasionally cite the above situation, and the institutional issues with Tibetan Buddhism it reveals, as justification for Tara’s sidestepping tradition and using Domo Geshe Rinpoche’s name without recognition.
+Tara and her supporters occasionally cite the above situation, and the institutional issues with Tibetan Buddhism it reveals, as justification for Tara declaring she is Domo Geshe Rinpoche without any support.
 We address these issues on the Response to Criticism page.

 After these boys were announced, was Tara deterred?
 Perhaps.
 Her attempts to gain recognition appeared to fizzle around this time.

 A couple of Tara’s students later took up the mantle of getting her recognized, and in 2008 a meeting was arranged with Namkha Rinpoche, a recognized lama from the Nyingma tradition.
 He believed her for a time – perhaps because he had never met the real Domo Geshe Rinpoche.
-He stated to her students that he believed she was genuine – but made it crystal clear he was not offering her official recognition.
-Instead, he did a couple retreats with her, wrote her a long life prayer, and offered to put her in touch with the Dalai Lama so she could receive formal recognition from him.
+He stated in private to her students that he believed she was genuine – but made it crystal clear he was not offering her any kind of public, formal recognition.
+Instead, he did a couple retreats with her, wrote her a long life prayer, and offered to put her in touch with the Dalai Lama so she could receive official recognition from him.